remykarem/remykarem.github.io/books-src/system-design-book/src/strategies/retry-mechanism.md

   * Helps with [scalability](../goals/scalability.md) as the workload increases — at any point of time given _m_ messages, we retry _k_ recent requests (where $k \le m$) vs. at any point of time we retry $k = m$ messages
   ~~~

+Another strategy is to add jitter to spread out any contention.

 Characteristics of a policy:
 - Count: How many more times to retry?
 - Frequency: Exponential backoff